gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Enough, both of you.
 We have a stormload of trouble to fly through, and I will *not* have you two making it worse with your bickering."
-She stared into her chai as if hoping the dark brew might spell out some answers.
+She stared into her chai as if hoping the dark brew might hold some answers.
 "I know it's a big thing," she went on quietly.
 "And I did think about turning them away, but Gas is right—they wouldn't even make it to Rancid.
 I won't have that on my conscience."

 Aft scowled.
-"Your conscience won't matter much once the king hears about this.
+"Your conscience won't matter much once the king in Loghan hears about this.
 No, wait, hear me out.
 Saving travelers who got caught on the mountain, sure, we can explain that if we have to.
-But letting them stay here—saints and all their gifts, Indy, what'll they do to us?"
+But letting them stay here—saints and their creations, Indy, you're taking a mighty chance."

 "And what about the tiger?"
-he continued before Indy could reply.
+he continued before the reeve could reply.
 "What are we supposed to feed it?
 Or should I ask 'who'?"